-Playing with crypto currency can take a little getting used to, so we’ve tried to make it easier for our users.
+Playing with crypto currency can take a little getting used to, so we’ve tried to make it easier for our users to understand.

-In 2020, the value of one Bitcoin (BTC) averages about $7,000, so at Poker.com the table limits, bets and pot values are all shown in milli Bitcoin units (mBTC).
+In 2020, the value of one Bitcoin (BTC) averages about $7,000, so at your chosen poker site the table limits, bets and pot values are usually all shown in milli Bitcoin units (mBTC).
 Each mBTC represents one thousandth of a BTC, so 1mBTC represents around $7.
 This is still a big bet limit for poker, so most games we offer use one tenth of that… 0.1 mBTC, which would average around $0.70.
-Much closer to familiar bet values you usually experienced on Poker.com.
+Much closer to familiar bet values you usually experienced at your chosen poker site.

 EXAMPLE: A standard $1/2 No Limit Hold’em game with a maximum buyin of $200, at Poker.com would look more like mBTC 0.1/0.2 (max buyin of mBTC 20).
 The Bitcoin price varies slightly all the time, so this is a general explanation.

 Once you get your head around the values of Bitcoin and mBTC the rest is identical to any poker you’ve played before.
-To help you decide quickly, Poker.com lists an approximate dollar equivalent for a table’s betting limits and we also label each game as Micro, Low, Medium or High stakes.
+To help you decide quickly, poker sites often list an approximate dollar equivalent for a table’s betting limits and also label each game (eg. Micro, Low, Medium or High stakes).
 Simply follow these guidelines and you’ll be sure to sit down at the correct stake level table.